-(d) Not later than August 1, 2025, and annually thereafter, each institution of higher education that offers a dual enrollment or concurrent enrollment course shall report to the Department of Education, in a form and manner prescribed by the Commissioner of Education and in a manner that complies with the requirements of the Family Educational Rights and Privacy Act, 20 USC 1232g, as amended from time to time, for each high school student who enrolled in a dual enrollment or concurrent enrollment course during the preceding academic year (1) such student's name, date of birth, student identification number, the name of the high school where such student was enrolled and the code assigned to such high school by the department, (2) for each dual enrollment or concurrent enrollment course in which such student was enrolled, the course name, the subject matter or academic department associated with the course, the course code assigned to such course by the department, the location where each course was provided and the academic term and year in which such student enrolled in such course, (3) the grade and credits earned by such student for each dual enrollment or concurrent enrollment course, (4) whether such course was a dual enrollment or concurrent enrollment course, and (5) any other information requested by the department.
+- (d) Not later than August 1, 2025, and annually thereafter, each institution of higher education that offers a dual enrollment or concurrent enrollment course shall report to the Department of Education, in a form and manner prescribed by the Commissioner of Education and in a manner that complies with the requirements of the Family Educational Rights and Privacy Act, 20 USC 1232g, as amended from time to time, for each high school student who enrolled in a dual enrollment or concurrent enrollment course during the preceding academic year (1) such student's name, date of birth, student identification number, the name of the high school where such student was enrolled and the code assigned to such high school by the department, (2) for each dual enrollment or concurrent enrollment course in which such student was enrolled, the course name, the subject matter or academic department associated with the course, the course code assigned to such course by the department, the location where each course was provided and the academic term and year in which such student enrolled in such course, (3) the grade and credits earned by such student for each dual enrollment or concurrent enrollment course, (4) whether such course was a dual enrollment or concurrent enrollment course, and (5) any other information requested by the department. - Sec.
+9. Section 10a-157a of the general statutes, as amended by house bill 5001 of the current session, as amended by House Amendment Schedule "A", is repealed and the following is substituted in lieu thereof (Effective July 1, 2025): - 402 (NEW) (h) For the fall semester of 2025 and spring semester 2026,

-13 of 17

-Sec.
-8. Section 10a-157a of the general statutes, as amended by public act 25-67, is repealed and the following is substituted in lieu thereof (Effective July 1, 2025):
+403 [and each semester thereafter,] the Board of Regents for Higher

-(NEW) (h) For the fall semester of 2025 and spring semester 2026, [and each semester thereafter,] the Board of Regents for Higher Education shall continue to offer each transitional college readiness program, embedded remedial support program and intensive remedial support program that said board offered at each public institution of higher education during the fall semester of 2024 and spring semester of 2025, respectively.

-Sec.
-9. Section 10a-35b of the general statutes is repealed and the following is substituted in lieu thereof (Effective July 1, 2025):

-(a) As used in this section:

-(1) "Credential" means a documented award issued by an authorized body, including, but not limited to, a (A) degree or certificate awarded by an institution of higher education, private career school or provider of an alternate route to certification program approved by the State Board of Education for teachers, (B) certification awarded through an examination process designed to demonstrate acquisition of designated knowledge, skill and ability to perform a specific job, (C) license issued by a governmental agency which permits an individual to practice a specific occupation upon verification that such individual meets a predetermined list of qualifications, and (D) documented completion of an apprenticeship or job training program; and

-(2) "Credential status type" means the official status of a credential which is either active, deprecated, probationary or superseded.
+- 404 Education shall continue to offer each transitional college readiness - 405 program, embedded remedial support program and intensive remedial - support program that said board offered at each public institution of - 407 higher education during the fall semester of 2024 and spring semester - 408 of 2025, respectively. - Sec.
+10. Section 10a-35b of the general statutes is repealed and the - 410 following is substituted in lieu thereof (Effective July 1, 2025): - 411 (a) As used in this section: - 412 (1) "Credential" means a documented award issued by an authorized - body, including, but not limited to, a (A) degree or certificate awarded - by an institution of higher education, private career school or provider - of an alternate route to certification program approved by the State - Board of Education for teachers, (B) certification awarded through an - 417 examination process designed to demonstrate acquisition of designated - 418 knowledge, skill and ability to perform a specific job, (C) license issued - 419 by a governmental agency which permits an individual to practice a - 420 specific occupation upon verification that such individual meets a - 421 predetermined list of qualifications, and (D) documented completion of - an apprenticeship or job training program; and - 423 (2) "Credential status type" means the official status of a credential - which is either active, deprecated, probationary or superseded. - 425 (b) Not later than January 1, 2023, the Commissioner of Higher - 426 Education, in consultation with the advisory council established - 427 pursuant to subsection (c) of this section, shall create a database of - 428 credentials offered in the state for the purpose of explaining the skills - and competencies earned through a credential in uniform terms and - plain language.
+In creating the database, the commissioner shall utilize - 431 the minimum data policy of the New England Board of Higher - Education's High Value Credentials for New England initiative, the - 433 uniform terms and descriptions of Credentials Engine's Credential